Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/2-WASM-Meta-Protocol-Slides.md

 ### Considerations: Panic

-- In a more broad sense, all validators never want to avoid wasting their time.
+- All validators/nodes want to avoid wasting their time.
 - While building a block, sometimes it is unavoidable (when?). <!-- .element: class="fragment" -->
 - While importing a block, nodes will not tolerate this. <!-- .element: class="fragment" -->